joshwlewis/rfcs/text/0000-build-observability.md

 2) This functionality emits telemetry data only to the build file system.
 For `pack` users, the telemetry files are stored in docker volumes on the local machine.
 Neither `pack` nor `lifecycle` will "phone home" with telemety data.
-3) Neither `pack` nor `lifecycle` collect user-identifiable data (no emails, usernames, IP addresses, etc.), so the telemetry data emitted by `lifecycle` will also be free of user-identifiaible data.
+3) Neither `pack` nor `lifecycle` collect personally identifiable information (no emails, usernames, IP addresses, etc.), so the telemetry data emitted by `lifecycle` will also be free of personally identifiable information.

 ### File Export Format Status